sustrik/250bpm/blog:163/blog.md

 He gradually gains influence in the party, mainly at the expense of the old, moderate wing.
 His high point comes in 1994 when he helps to prevent Switzerland joining the European Economic Area.
 As the party gradually takes over Blocher's agenda, its preferences grow until, in 1999, the once smallest coalition partner becomes the strongest party in the parliament (22.5%).

-Animated graphics showing how SVP ceased being traditional economically conservative and socially progressive party and, while remaining economically conservative, quickly moved towards socially conservative end of the spectrum, can be found [here](https://blog.tagesanzeiger.ch/datenblog/index.php/1791/wie-sich-die-svp-aus-dem-buergerblock-verabschiedet-hat).
+Animated graphics showing how SVP ceased being a traditional economically conservative and socially progressive party and, while remaining economically conservative, quickly moved towards socially conservative end of the spectrum, can be found [here](https://blog.tagesanzeiger.ch/datenblog/index.php/1791/wie-sich-die-svp-aus-dem-buergerblock-verabschiedet-hat).
 (By the way, the graphics also shows the ongoing centralization of Swiss politics: Note how cantonal chapters, represented by small dots, draw closer to their respective national party over the years.)

 Unlike right-wing populist parties elsewhere though, SVP puts emphasis on democracy.
 In particular, it stresses direct democracy, while at the same time downplaying the rule of law.
 SVP doesn't like the idea of people deciding only on the rules which are then applied by impartial institutions.
 They would like the people to decide on particular cases.
 An example of this would be their failed attempt in the city of Zurich to start granting citizenship by ballot.
 (This has been tried in year 2000 in the municipality of Emmen and it turned out that a lot of candidates were turned down just because they happened to have Yugoslavian-sounding names.
 On the other hand, a girl from Montenegro with an Italian-sounding name has got the citizenship.
 The procedure was declared to be unconstitutional by the Federal Court in 2003.)